tchrlton/Blocipedia/README.md

 # Fitpedia

-Wiki-style application with premium paid accounts where fitness enthusiasts can collaborate over favorite climbing destinations.
+Wiki-style application with premium paid accounts where fitness enthusiasts can collaborate over their favorite fitness routines.

 visit: https://fitpedia.herokuapp.com/ to checkout the app in production!